jordandouglas/BeastMap/README.md

 - Please finalise all partitions in the `Partitions` tab before configuring the `Beast Map` tab.
 For example, If a partition is removed after stochastic mapping has been enabled on it, there may be unexpected issues.

+- When using the segmented tree logger, please ensure that the taxon names are primarily alphanumeric, with no non-ascii characters and none of the following symbols, or it can interfere with newick parsing: []():;!@#$%^&*